getoriginal/original-js/README.md

   to_user_uid: newUserUid,
 });

-// gets an allocation by uid, will throw a 404 Not Found error if the burn does not exist
+// gets an allocation by uid, will throw a 404 Not Found error if the allocation does not exist
 // returns a <Allocation> type const allocation = await client.getAllocation(newAllocationUid);